swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

 the `|`) as input to the second program on the right.
 Therefor, you can string all sorts of commands together using the pipe.

-The philosophy behind these command line programs is that none of them really do anything all that impressive.
+The philosophy behind the command line programs we're learning in the shell is that none of them really do anything all that impressive.
 BUT when you start *chaining them together*, you can do some really powerful things really efficiently.
 If you want to be proficient at using the shell, you must learn to become proficient with the pipe and redirection operators:
 `|`, `>`, `>>`.